 The project extended the work previously undertaken on the behaviour of Cl-36 in soils and uptake into plants to include dose assessment and took into account not only root uptake but also contamination of crops by direct interception of irrigation water.
-This is so that the relative significance of direct deposition and root uptake can be understood.
-Special consideration has been given to the assessment of uncertainties, with a clear separation of the contribution to uncertainties arising from:
+This was so that the relative significance of direct deposition and root uptake could be understood.
+Special consideration was given to the assessment of uncertainties, with a clear separation of the contribution to uncertainties arising from:

 Limer L, Albrecht A, Bytwerk D, Marang L, Smith G and Thorne M (2009).
 Cl-36 Phase 2: Dose Assessment Uncertainties and Variability.